CrunchyData/crunchy-katacoda/postgis/load_data/05-textfiles.md

 Try running some simple queries against `cities`, such as:

 ```
-SELECT * FROM cities ORDER BY population LIMIT 3;
+SELECT * FROM cities ORDER BY population DESC LIMIT 3;
 ```{{execute}}

 ### Good ol' INSERT statements